Witch trials in early modern Scotland: Causes

-21st Century pardons
+21st-century pardons and memorials

 In 2020 and 2021, three centuries after repeal of the Witchcraft Act, and after a two-year campaign by the Witches of Scotland group, a member’s bill in the Scottish parliament has the support of the Scottish administration to clear the names of those accused.
-On the International Women's Day in 2022, First Minister Nicola Sturgeon officially apologised on behalf of the Scottish government to those accused untder the Witchcraft Act.
+On the International Women's Day in 2022, First Minister Nicola Sturgeon officially apologized on behalf of the Scottish government to those accused under the Witchcraft Act.

 The Kirk apologised in May 2022 for its part in the persecution of those accused of witchcraft.
+In Forfar, a plaque was placed on the Town House which has been built on top of the tolbooth where the victims of the Forfar witch trials were imprisoned; in additional a local couple also erected a memorial to the victims close to Forfar loch.

+In 2023, there was an exhibition of thirteen figures of accused witches, Witches in Words, not Deeds, created by Carolyn Sutton.
+Alison Dick was one of the figures exhibited at Edinburgh's Central Library.